• Skip to primary navigation

 • you received clear communication

-• you followed what you were taught
+• you did everything you were taught

-• and yet the behavior persisted
+• but the behavior still persisted

-You already know this truth:
+Then you already know this truth:

-Understanding alone doesn't change behavior.
+Understanding and communicating alone doesn't change behavior.

 And when you're working by yourself, it's easy to confuse: